-1.2: Our small editorial team (1.5 FTE) publishes up to seven stories per day, the majority of which are sourced from three main groups: the staff of universities, charities, campaigning groups and NGOs; the Press Association; and unsolicited submissions from freelance journalists and other writers.
+1.2: Our small editorial team (1.5 FTE) publishes exclusive stories and features every day, the majority of which are sourced from three main groups: the staff of universities, charities, campaigning groups and NGOs; PA; and unsolicited submissions from freelance journalists and other writers.
 We retain a chief reporter on a freelance basis (0.1 FTE).
 We rely on the generosity of many freelance writers who contribute to The Ecologist regularly, providing their writing for free for our growing audience.

 1.3: The Ecologist is working towards a publishing model that is fair and sustainable for all, one which reflects the diversity of the climate justice movement, and which enables the quality of investigative reporting that is required to hold corporations and governments to account, to report from the frontlines, and to develop sustained critical analysis.
 We recognise that the expectation that writers can provide work for free is a barrier to publication that can reinforce inequality and prejudice.